nsushant/Should-I-Take-An-Umbrella-nn/README.md

-# Rain-or-not-ML
+# Should-I-Take-An-Umbrella-nn
-Building a weather prediction ML model using data from a weather station.
+Building a weather predicting neural network using data from a weather station.